Storing Feed in Cold and Damp Weather

 Caring for horses and other farm animals means buying, stacking, and storing bags of feed.
 It’s just part of running a farm or ranch.
 But some of the dangers in storing enough feed to last a week or more are mold, mildew, and bacteria growth as well as rodent and insect infestations.
-We’ve put together some helpful tips to keep your feed dry this winter and out of reach from unwanted pests.
+We’ve put together some helpful tips to keep your feed dry and out of reach from unwanted pests this winter.

 It’s important you start with hay that’s been properly cured and baled.
 After you get your bales home, stack them in a dry location.
 To avoid mold growth and ensure air can circulate around the bales, leave some space between stacks, and do not stack more than five bales high.
 Also, stacking the bottom row on pallets, gravel or something other than the cold, and possibly wet ground will help avoid spoilage of the bottom bales.

 As the winter weather progresses, be sure your hay is stored indoors or under waterproof tarps.
 Canvas tarps from Coastal are a great option.